wessware/wessware/README.md

 #### 3. <ins>An Analysis of Customers' Response to a Sales Survey</ins>
 ##### <ins>Overview:</ins>
 This capstone project aimed at assessing best performing clustering models on a generic dataset.
-We tested:Random Forests, logistic regression, K-Nearest Neighbours, and Decision Trees.
+I tested: Random Forests, logistic regression, K-Nearest Neighbours, and Decision Trees.
 ##### <ins>Insights:</ins>
 + Random Forest classifiers outperformed all the other base nodels both in accuracy and runtime.
 + On fine tuning, Random Forest classifiers were less likely to overfit compared to the other control models.